liberland/laws/drafting/drafts/police-law.md

 ### Article 3: Security Plan
 #### Section 1: Allocation of Assets
-1) Armed Agency personnel, locations and equipment shall be allocated to these Districts in accordance with the Liberland Security Plan (hereinafter referred to as the "Security Plan").
+1) The Security Plan shall be the central document planning the allocation of personnel and equipment onto the territory of Liberland.
-2) For the purpose of maintaining security, Liberland shall be divided into Districts and the Security Plan shall be drafted based on this division.
+2) For the purpose of maintaining security, Liberland shall be divided into Districts.
+The Security Plan shall allocate Armed Agency personnel, locations and equipment to these Districts based on current and projected needs.

 #### Section 2: Validity and Revision
 1) A Security Plan shall remain valid for 20 Election Terms, after which it shall be subject to revision and shall undergo the adoption procedure as prescribed by this law.